Deploying BlueField Software Using BFB from Host

 pv Linux tool.

 BFB image installation must complete before restarting the system/BlueField.
-Doing so may result in the BlueField DPU not operating as expected (e.g., it may not be accessible using SSH).
+Doing so may result in anomalous behavior of the BlueField (e.g., it may not be accessible using SSH).
 If this happens,

 re-initiate the update process with

-The following is an output example of Ubuntu 20.04 installation with the
+The following is an output example of the installation of a BF-Bundle (including BlueField Arm OS Ubuntu 22.04) with the

 bfb-install script assuming